DarkPark/jscs/readme.md

 Delete properties with assigning to `null`.

 > In modern JavaScript engines, changing the number of properties on an object is much slower than reassigning the values.
-The delete keyword should be avoided except when it is necessary to remove a property from an object's iterated list of keys, or to change the result of `if ( key in obj )`.
+The delete keyword should be avoided except when it is necessary to remove a property from an object's iterated list of keys, or to change the result of `if ( key in someObject )`.

 ```js
 // think twice